Kim Dao Selected for the Maine Track Early Assurance Program of Tufts University School of Medicine

-Kimberly Dao is diligent about sleeping eight or nine hours of each night.
+Kimberly Dao is diligent about sleeping eight or nine hours each night.

-The University of Maine junior biology major knows sufficient shut-eye is important for memory, health, mood and energy level.
+The University of Maine biology major, who will be a senior this fall, knows sufficient shut-eye is important for memory, health, mood and energy level.

 It’s also a time to dream.